omnifla/Syrup/README.md

 ### Translating

 You can also contribute by helping to translate Syrup!
-This is done through our Crowdin instance here: <https://crowdin.com/project/syrup-extension>.
+This is done through our [Crowdin](https://crowdin.com/project/syrup-extension) instance.

 ---